abrendan/V_EditorClassic/README.md

 ### Operating System Support

-I tested these OSs with V_EditorPro.
+I tested these OSs with V_EditorClassic.
 Everything in between should be working too.

 - Windows 11 - 7 (Automatic Install of .NET 2.0)
 - Windows XP (Manual installation of .NET 2.0 is needed and only the portable version works)